 - Mezzanine lender: Obtained summary judgment in lieu of complaint in the amount of $111 million in connection with a springing loan guaranty given on a loan secured by four office towers in Virginia.

-- Yukos Capital: Obtained a $420 million prejudgment attachment against Rosneft Oil for Yukos Capital.
+- Yukos Capital: Obtained a $420 million prejudgment attachment against Rosneft Oil for Yukos Capital resulting in the collection in full of Yukos’ judgment.

-- Yukos Capital: Obtained a $180 million judgment against Samaraneftegaz for Yukos Capital.
+- Yukos Capital: Obtained a $180 million judgment against Samaraneftegaz for Yukos Capital resulting in a successful settlement.

 - Hotel 71 Mezz Lender LLC: Obtained a $50 million prejudgment attachment over the defendant’s interest in multiple out-of-state LLCs and successfully defended the attachment in a “landmark” decision in New York’s Court of Appeals.
 Hotel 71 Mezz Lender LLC v.
 Falor, 14 N.Y.3d 303 (2010).